kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 type CheckpointSpec struct {
   // PodName is used to specify pod for checkpointing. only pod in the same namespace of Checkpoint will be selected.
   PodName string
-  // Checkpoint result will be stored under this path on the node.
-  // If no path is set, default value /data/grit/pods will be used.
-  // Moreover, if no enough disk space under this path for storing checkpoint data, checkpoint will fail into failed state.
-  HostPath *corev1.HostPathVolumeSource
   // VolumeClaim is used to specify cloud storage for storing checkpoint data and share data across nodes.
   // End user should ensure related pvc/pv resource exist and ready before creating Checkpoint resource.
   VolumeClaim *corev1.PersistentVolumeClaimVolumeSource